-Our program maintains an eight-production season plus several dance concerts in a high-paced but nurturing environment.
+Our program maintains a robust season with several dance concerts in a high-paced but nurturing environment.
 Strong emphasis is placed on producing high-quality productions that, when combined with coursework, foster new approaches and ideas concerning scenery technology.
 Critical thinking, script analysis, and theory are underscored in theatre history and criticism courses.

 You will complete the M.F.A. with a varied portfolio of realized technical direction assignments and projects in technical production.

 Our graduates are well prepared for a career in the professional or academic environment.
 The program provides a mature professional process and strong problem-solving skills.
 Methodologies encompass both traditional and contemporary scenic solutions, including scenery automation, AutoCAD drafting, and structural and mechanical design for the stage.